 The Blue Hole is a gigantic circular sinkhole off the coast of Belize.
-It offers a glimpse for any marine enthusiast to see huge stalactites, dripstone sheets, and wondrous variety of marine life.
+It offers a glimpse for any marine enthusiast to see huge stalactites, dripstone sheets, and a wondrous variety of marine life.

-The best part of the Belize experience is that one day you get to dive with the whale sharks and the next day you get to explore a typical Central American jungle with its wildlife ranging from jaguars to howler monkeys and even parades of leaf-cutter ants, frigates and the keel-billed toucan.
+The best part of the Belize experience is that one day, you get to dive with the whale sharks, and the next day, you get to explore a typical Central American jungle with its wildlife ranging from jaguars to howler monkeys and even parades of leaf-cutter ants, frigates, and the keel-billed toucan.

 The climate in Belize is one of the most endearing factors of it being a tourist hotspot.
 The climate is comfortable throughout the year.

-It is comprised of unusual, yet largely succulent and tasty food.
+It is comprised of unusual yet largely succulent and tasty food.
 If you are a food adventurer, then the Belize food variety may appeal to the foodie in you.

 It may help you to know that beautiful Belize happens to be the only English-speaking nation in Central America.
 So, if adventure is your calling, pack your bags and get ready for the Belize experience.